m4b/goblin/README.md

 ### Use-cases

+Goblin primarily supports the following important use cases:

+1. Core, std-free `#[repr(C)]` structs, tiny compile time, 32/64 (or both) at your leisure

+2. Type punning.
+Define a function once on a type, but have it work on 32 or 64-bit variants - without really changing anything, and no macros!
+See `examples/automagic.rs` for a basic example.

+3. `std` mode.
+This throws in read and write impls via `Pread` and `Pwrite`, reading from file, convenience allocations, extra methods, etc. This is for clients who can allocate and want to read binaries off disk.

+4. `Endian_fd`.
+A truly terrible name :laughing: this is for binary analysis like in [panopticon](https://github.com/das-labor/panopticon) which needs to read binaries of foreign endianness, _or_ as a basis for constructing cross platform foreign architecture binutils, e.g. [cargo-sym](https://github.com/m4b/cargo-sym) and [bingrep](https://github.com/m4b/bingrep) are simple examples of this, but the sky is the limit.

 Here are some things you could do with this crate (or help to implement so they could be done):

 1. write a compiler and use it to generate binaries (all ELF32/64 have [`Pwrite`](https://github.com/m4b/scroll) derived)